This section lists common issues you may encounter when sending deliveries, and how to troubleshoot them.

 Throttling might have occurred within the Adobe Campaign MTA.
 This is caused by:

 Messages pended (quotas met message): quotas declared by the declarative MX rules defined in Campaign have been met.
-For more information about this message, refer to this page .
-To learn more about MX rules, refer to this page.
+For more information about this message, refer to this page.
+To learn more about MX rules, refer to this section.

 Messages pended (dynamic flow control message): Campaign MTA has encountered errors when trying to deliver messages for a given ISP which causes a slowdown to avoid too big of an error density and thus facing potential denylist.